ZacharyGeurts/AMOURANTHRTX/README.md

 Secure at compile time so nobody knows where you got it.

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
-The final code methods.
-Nobody can see implementations with binary.
 "Maybe another Zero computational cost that makes itself unreadable" First?

 How far along?
 All components tested now assuming needed StoneKey shaders for visuals.